-The options under Risk Retention are:

-- a.
-Sponsor retains a 5% vertical interest. - b.
-Sponsor retains a 5% horizontal interest of the most subordinate securities, determined at "fair value," which will result in an interest approximating the bottom 8-10% of the stack (by par amount). - c.
-Sponsor retains an L-shaped interest, combining a vertical interest and horizontal interest which, in the aggregate, equals 5% of fair value. - d.
+- 1. The options under Risk Retention are: - a.
+Sponsor retains a five percent vertical interest. - b.
+Sponsor retains a five percent horizontal interest of the most subordinate securities, determined at "fair value," which will result in an interest approximating the bottom eight to 10 percent of the stack (by par amount). - c.
+Sponsor retains an L-shaped interest, combining a vertical interest and horizontal interest which, in the aggregate, equals five percent of fair value. - d.
 Sponsor sells a horizontal interest to a Third Party Purchaser ("TPP", that is, the B-Piece Buyer).
 The law permits two TPPs acquiring the Risk Retention Interest together, but only on a pari passu, or equal, basis and not senior/subordinate between them.